+Our people are essential to our ability to deliver value to our stockholders.
 Employees remain highly satisfied with Primerica.
-We are proud that for ten consecutive years, Primerica has been named by the Atlanta Journal Constitution as a regional Top Workplace based on its annual top workplaces employee survey.
-In 2023, we were again nationally recognized as a Top Workplace USA by the employee engagement service partner that conducted the regional survey.
+We are proud that in 2024 and for the eleventh consecutive year, Primerica has been named by The Atlanta Journal-Constitution as a regional Top Workplace based on its annual top workplaces employee survey.
+In 2024, we were again nationally recognized on the Top Workplaces USA list by the employee engagement service partner that conducted the regional survey.
+Also in 2024 and for the first time, Forbes named us as one of America's Best Midsize Employers.
+In June 2023, Newsweek named us as one of America's Greatest Workplaces.

 The diversity of experiences, backgrounds and ideas of our employees enables us to develop solutions that address the financial needs of our customers.
 We strive to build an inclusive working environment where people feel accepted, their ideas are welcomed, and they can make a positive impact on our business and the communities we serve.
-In 2022, Forbes again named Primerica to its list of America's Best Employers for Women and, for the second time, named Primerica to its list of America's Best Employers for Diversity.
-We have been named to the Bloomberg Gender Equality Index every year since 2020.
-You can learn more about the Company's efforts to promote diversity, equality and inclusion among its employees beginning on page 17 of the accompanying Proxy Statement.
+In 2023, Forbes again named Primerica to its list of America's Best Employers for Women and we were again named to the Bloomberg Gender Equality Index.
+In 2024, Newsweek named us for the first time as one of America's Greatest Workplaces for Diversity as well as one of America's Greatest Workplaces for Women.
+You can learn more about the Company's efforts to promote diversity, equality, inclusion and belonging among its employees beginning on page 17 of the accompanying Proxy Statement.